TEAM-13-VANTAGE/vantage/Docs/eng_nb_ortiz.md

 here are a few things to update teh way to work moving forward:

-I need to understand how both the simulators work with this I started work on a shell script to run both simulators. instead of running it in ros if we run it in shell scryot we can get teh same deal for it.
+I need to understand how both simulators work, so I started working on a shell script to run both simulators. instead of running it in ros if we run it in shell script we can get teh same deal for it.

 October 23, 2024

-Okay the code shell for the shell scrypt is done I need to try to get it running 9.14pm will keep updating on it.
+Okay, the code shell for the shell script is almost done I need to try to get it running 9.14 pm will keep updating on it.

 October 24,2024

-Team met up today the dependency issues are still at hand.
+The team met today, but the dependency issues are still at hand.
 I tried to see if I could run the Julia simulator.
-It has been giving an erros of not finding a file which is weird because the file does exist.
-I have peered into the issue today for a few hours but to no avail yet.
+It has been giving an error of not finding a file, which is weird because the file does exist.
+I have peered into the issue today for a few hours, but to no avail yet.

 October 26, 2024